standard-software/partsjs/README.md

 same [How to use Google Apps Script]

 ## How to use parts.js in WSH (Windows Scripting Host .wsf file)

+### Caution

+WSH support is up to ver 8.4.0.
+Ver9 and later are not supported.

+The reason is that it is very difficult to remove the WSH link file size limit of 512KB.

 ### refer to example